symfony-cmf/symfony-cmf-docs/index.rst

 implementing the philosophy of the `decoupled CMS`_.
 You can learn more about the project on the `about`_ page.

-This documentation is currently in development and far from complete.
-See `Documentation planning`_ for an overview of the work left to do.
+This documentation is still in development.
+The bundles and reference sections are updated for the 1.0 release, but the book is still a bit sparse.
 Want to help?
 Thank you, all help greatly appreciated!
 The source of the `documentation is hosted on github`_.

 Mission Statement
 -----------------